ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S08-scalability/M4-examples/L1-optimism/index.md

 <pre>npm run migrate:ovm --network=ganache</pre>

 This may be a bit underwhelming!
-However, if we have loaded in our Infura Optimism Goerli network endpoint and have enough Optimism Kovan eth in the wallet tied to the `.env` mnemonic, we can also run:
+However, if we have loaded in our Infura Optimism Goerli network endpoint and have enough Optimism Goerli eth in the wallet tied to the `.env` mnemonic, we can also run:

 <pre>npm run migrate:ovm --network=optimistic_kovan</pre>

-Like standard Truffle, if you would like to migrate previously migrated contracts on the same network, you can run <code>truffle migrate --config truffle-config.ovm.js --network=(ganache | optimistic_ethereum | optimistic_kovan)</code> and add the <code>--reset</code> flag.
+Like standard Truffle, if you would like to migrate previously migrated contracts on the same network, you can run <code>truffle migrate --config truffle-config.ovm.js --network=(ganache | optimistic_ethereum | optimistic_goerli)</code> and add the <code>--reset</code> flag.

 Following the above steps should allow you to deploy to the Optimism Layer 2 chain.
 This is only the first step!
 Once you are ready to deploy your own contracts to function on Layer 1 Ethereum using Layer 2 Optimism, you will need to be aware of the ways in which <a href="https://community.optimism.io/docs/developers/bridge/basics/" target="_blank" rel="noopener noreferrer">Layer 1 and Layer 2 interact in the Optimism ecosystem.</a>